wp-plugins/eshop/trunk/readme.txt

 == Upgrade Notice ==

-= 6.3.4 =
+= 6.3.5 =

-This release has a possible fix for Jetpack and Simple Facebook Connect users. __Warning__ if you have a custom merchant gateway, please see the [FAQ](http://wordpress.org/extend/plugins/eshop/faq/) before you upgrade.
-This is a temporary fix until a more permanent solution can be found.
+*reverted* Fix for jetpack users was too buggy and has been removed - however, if you are using jetpack and 6.3.4 works for you - you do not need to upgrade.